OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 Please refer to the following example journeys in CEG:

-* International Payment Journey - CEG Checklist #9.
+* <a href="https://standards.openbanking.org.uk/customer-experience-guidelines/payment-initiation-services/international-payments/latest/">International Payment Journey</a> - CEG Checklist #9.
-* Domestic Payments - a/c selection @PISP (Supplementary Info) - Additional Information.
+* <a href="https://standards.openbanking.org.uk/customer-experience-guidelines/payment-initiation-services/single-domestic-payments-supplementary-information/latest/">Domestic Payments - a/c selection @PISP (Supplementary Info)</a> - Additional Information.

 ### **What if a PISP does not provide the optional 'ChargeBearer' field?**